adam-p/markdown-here/contributors/adam-p.md

-2014-12-07
+2014-12-08

-I hereby agree to the terms of the "Markdown Here Individual Contributor Assignment Agreement", with MD5 checksum 1577e2402b4807259733504a6f6a96c1.
+I hereby agree to the terms of the "Markdown Here Individual Contributor License Agreement", with MD5 checksum 20a56153709a38a23316feb565f80756.

 I furthermore declare that I am authorized and able to make this agreement and sign this declaration.